 John Deere engines are supplied with engine break-in oil from the factory.
 Extra care during the first 100 hours of engine operation will result in better performance and longer engine life.
 DO NOT exceed 100 hours of operation with the break-in oil.
 Operate the engine at heavy loads (60-90% of maximum) as much as possible.
 If the engine has spent significant time at idle, constant speed(s), and/or light load, or if makeup oil is required, a longer break in period may be needed.
-See the engine operator's manual for a full description of necessary procedures on the addition of break-in oil and extension of the break-in period.
+Refer to the engine operator's manual for a full description of necessary procedures on the addition of break-in oil and extension of the break-in period.
+For more information on regular maintenance intervals, refer to Basic Maintenance Schedule - John Deere Engine.